 Tire Repairers and Changers repair and replace tires.

-Watch Repairers repair, clean, and adjust mechanisms of timing instruments, such as watches and clocks.
+Watch and clock repairers repair, clean, and adjust mechanisms of timing instruments, such as watches and clocks.

 Get the education and training you need for a career in Installation, Maintenance, and Repair.